Five steps to setting smart goals for saving money

 How many smart goals for saving money do you need?

 The number of smart goals for saving money you set is up to you.
 Some people will only write down their big goals, others will prefer to write down every little goal that comes to mind.
 Either approach is great.
-The most important thing is to not let the goal setting process become overwhelming or so difficult that you give up.
+The most important thing is to not let the process become overwhelming or so difficult that you give up.

 Start with little victories and watch them add up